 Electric Utility's DS tariffs permit the recovery of all prudently incurred costs of electricity it sells to DS customers, including the cost of financial instruments used to hedge electricity costs.
 Electric Utility enters into forward electricity purchase contracts to meet a substantial portion of its electricity supply needs.
-At December 31, 2020, September 30, 2020 and December 31, 2019, all Electric Utility forward electricity purchase contracts were subject to the NPNS exception.
+For all periods presented, all Electric Utility forward electricity purchase contracts were subject to the NPNS exception.

 In order to reduce operating expense volatility, UGI Utilities from time to time enters into NYMEX gasoline futures contracts for a portion of gasoline volumes expected to be used in the operation of its vehicles and equipment.
-At December 31, 2020, September 30, 2020 and December 31, 2019, the total volumes associated with gasoline futures contracts were not material.
+For all periods presented, the total volumes associated with gasoline futures contracts were not material.